- Working as a Marketing Specialist [NOC 1123]

 - marketing analyst

-- marketing consultant
+- marketing consultant or coordinator

 - product manager